gopala-kr/ai-applications/README.md

 ----------------

-## Hardware Options/Infrastructure for AI
+## Hardware Options Infrastructure for AI

 [Back to Top](#contents)